 Vacations also even serve as “happiness anchors” for kids.
 This is kind of like the concept of core memories from the movie Inside Out.
 In other words, vacations stick in kids’ brains as vivid memories, and later on as adults those memories can even help them get through tough times.

-What’s our secret?
+Ready for our secret?

 We rent out our house.
 To strangers.